A Cigale module tailored (not only) for Low-Luminosity AGN

-The debate surrounding the accretion mechanisms in LLAGN motivated the inclusion of an ADAF and the possibility of a truncated thin disk, as elaborated in \cref{subsec:2.2}.
+The debate surrounding the accretion mechanisms in LLAGN motivated the inclusion of an ADAF and a possible truncated thin disk, as elaborated in \cref{subsec:2.2}.
 Although it is hypothesized that all sources in our sample undergo a non-standard form of accretion, only 60\% have independent evidence supporting this premise.
-To assess the potential for a traditional accretion mechanism, we implemented a SED fitting approach that utilizes the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ correlation and a standard accretion disk.
-This approach incorporates the \citet{Schartmann05} accretion disk model with adjustments in the optical slope ($\delta_\mathrm{AGN} = -0.36, 0.36$).
+To assess the potential for a traditional accretion mechanism, we forced a SED fitting with a standard accretion disk ($\delta_\mathrm{AGN} = 1$).
 Analysis of the reduced chi-square values revealed comparable fitting quality between the ADAF and conventional disk accretion models, highlighting a limitation in employing SED fitting as a discriminant between these models.
 Moreover, the bolometric luminosities derived from both ADAF and disk models are within error margins of each other.
 It is noteworthy, however, that bolometric luminosities obtained via the disk model are marginally higher, exhibiting an average difference of 0.1 dex.
-This finding indicates a notable consistency in bolometric corrections across different accretion scenarios.
+This finding indicates a notable consistency in the X-ray bolometric correction across different accretion scenarios.

 This comparison reveals that although the distribution of UV-to-IR photons may vary, the total integrated luminosity exhibits no significant dependency on the chosen accretion model.
 This independence arises because the $L_\mathrm{X}$--$L_\mathrm{12\mu m}$ relationship, which serves as a foundational prior for AGN emission, effectively balances the SED profile.
 This equilibrium compensates for the lack of UV photons with an increased presence of IR emissions, resulting in a bolometric correction that remains unaffected by the accretion mode.
 This finding underscores the model-independence of bolometric corrections, emphasizing their reliability across different accretion regimes.